privacy policy

 • an authorised legal representative nominated by you;

-• our accountants, auditors and lawyers;
+• our accountants, auditors, and lawyers; and

-• law enforcement bodies, government or other organisations, as required by law.
+• law enforcement bodies, government, or other organisations, as required by law.

 It is also important for you to protect against unauthorised access to your computer.

-Snowdome has procedures in place for dealing with and responding to requests for access to, and correction of, the personal information held about you.
-Individuals wishing to access or correct any personal information Snowdome holds about them are encouraged to contact Snowdome using the details set out in the ‘How to contact us’ below.
-Snowdome asks that you provide as much detail as possible about the particular information sought, in order to help Snowdome retrieve it.
+Individuals wishing to access or correct any personal information Snowdome holds about them are encouraged to contact Snowdome using the details set out in section ‘How to contact us’ below.
+Snowdome asks that you provide as much detail as possible about the information sought, to help Snowdome, retrieve it.
 Appropriate identification is required before access can be provided.
 In certain circumstances, Snowdome may not be required by law to provide access or to correct an individual’s personal information.
 If that is the case, Snowdome will give reasons to explain this.
 Where Snowdome does not make an individual’s requested correction to their personal information, the individual may ask us to make a note of the requested correction with the information.

 The Trustee for the Snowdome Foundation ABN 26 239 780 877